jdcloudcom/en/documentation/Networking/Load-Balancer/Getting-Started/Create-ListenerPolicy.md

 	- Select health check method: HTTP and TCP;

-	- Set check port: input range 1-65535, if it is not filled in, the port of backend instance for receiving load balancer traffic will be the port by default;
+	- Set check port: input range 1-65535, if it is not filled in, the port of backend instance for receiving Application Load Balancer traffic will be the port by default;

 	- Response timeout time(s): input range 2-60s, which is the maximum timeout time for health check response;